frdbonif/sys2mqtt/README.md

 - FreeBSD, 12.1

-## Installation
+## Installation (Debian & Ubuntu)

+See the bottom of the page for installation on other systems, we don't have a wiki at the moment.

 Firstly, the program requires Python 3 and has been developed using Python 3.8.2.
-Please ensure that python3 and the associated pip package is installed on your system.
-It relies on the psutil, socket and paho-mqtt Python packages, these can be installed with pip if they are not available on your system.
+It also relies on the psutil, socket and paho-mqtt Python packages.
+If you follow the method below, these will all be installed for you.

 You can install sys2mqtt as follows on Debian based systems, for other systems consult the wiki.
 (Commands starting $ to be run as user, commands starting # to be run as root or using sudo)

 Ensure dependencies are available.
-`#``apt install python3 python3-pip`
+`#``apt install git`

 Move to the correct directory for installing.
 `$``cd /usr/local/bin`